rxg/biers/README.md

     learning.

   * laplace-approx.rkt - Laplacian quadratic approximation of
     distributions using normal distributions.
-In essence this is McElreath's map/quap function reimplemented in Racket.
-Depends on nlopt Racket package (patched to fix some bugs, see pull requests), which in turn depends on the NLopt C library, as well as racket-ml (also see pull requests).
+In essence this is the optimization/approximation components of McElreath's map/quap
+    functionality reimplemented in Racket (coming soon: Statistical Model notion similar to map/quap's interface).
+Depends on nlopt Racket package, which in turn depends on the NLopt C library, as well as racket-ml (patched to fix some bugs, see pull requests).

 	  * <https://github.com/jkominek/nlopt>
 	  * <https://nlopt.readthedocs.io/en/latest/>